Organisation of the research

 The research at the Department of Physics was recently evaluated by an international committee under the auspices of the Research Council of Norway.
 In their final report, the committee concluded that the quality of the research was high, with five of the groups rated at 'excellent' or 'very good' and the remaining at the level 'good' or better.

 The research at the Department of Physics is organised along two axes, disciplinary and thematic.
-Along the disciplinary axis we find the nine specialized research groups:
+Along the disciplinary axis we find the ten specialized research groups:

-- Biophysics and medical Physics - effects of ionizing radiation on molecular and celluøar levels, the micto-environment of tumor cells, medical diagnostics and radiation therapyeffekten
+- Biophysics and medical Physics - effects of ionizing radiation on molecular and cellular levels, the micto-environment of tumor cells, medical diagnostics and radiation therapy

-- Experimental particle physics - CERN-associated research mainy connected to the LHC-experiments ALICE and ATLAS, development of the GRID
+- High energy physics - CERN-associated research mainy connected to the LHC-experiments ALICE and ATLAS, development of the GRID

 - Electronics - semiconductor physics, detector technology, medical instrumentation, space instrumentation and electronic design